ben-ng/linalg/Readme.md

  * Work in any number of dimensions
  * Sticks to the Mathematica API whenever possible

+## Warning!

+Please use a mature library when doing mission-critical work.
+[There are accuracy problems with naive solutions to linear algebra problems](http://gauss.uc3m.es/web/personal_web/fdopico/talks/2013-cedya.pdf).

+I may not be an expert in numerical analysis, but I know enough to warn you about the dangers of running Javascript on the International Space Station.

 ## Usage

 `linalg` uses native arrays because of their raw speed.